Tamim-29/Java/README.md

 To build the project, use one of the following methods:

 ### Using Visual Studio
-1. Open `Java-Project.sln`
+1. Open `Java.sln`
 2. Build → Build Solution (Ctrl+Shift+B)

 ## Key Features
-- [List key features or learning objectives of your Java-Project]
+- [List key features or learning objectives of your Java]
 - [Highlight specific Java concepts demonstrated]
 - [Describe any unique implementations]